SYSTEMS CHANGE & TRANSFORMATION

 Why systems change is needed

-The complex social and environmental challenges of our time such as the refugee crisis, global warming, and the pandemic call for a systems approach to engage in collaborative solution-finding, a shift in mindsets, strengthening relationships, and ways to take aligned action.
+The complex social and environmental challenges of our time such as climate change, refugee crises, and pandemics call for a systems approach to engage in collaborative solution-finding, a shift in mindsets, strengthening relationships, and discovering ways to take aligned action.

 Complex challenges

-I collaborate with other consultants to help UN agencies, ministries, and multi-stakeholder groups to facilitate complex change in social and environmental challenges, such a reform of an education system, finding a new approach for climate change action, or building resilience in a refugee crisis.
+I collaborate with other consultants to help UN agencies, ministries, and multi-stakeholder groups to facilitate complex change for social and environmental challenges, such finding a new approaches for climate action, building resilience in a refugee crisis, or deepening reform of an education system.

 Whole-Systems Approach

-We use methodologies such as systems thinking, Adaptive Leadership, and Theory U because they facilitate a whole-systems approach where the system sees itself, senses what’s emerging, finds new solutions, and iterates in order to adapt and learn with a long-term perspective.
+We use methodologies such as systems thinking, Adaptive Leadership, Theory U, and Compassionate Systems Leadership because they facilitate a whole-systems approach where the system sees itself, senses what’s emerging, finds new solutions, and iterates in order to adapt and learn with a long-term perspective.

 Each project is different, and they usually last 3-5 years.
 I am typically involved in the design and initial phases.
 I’ve outlined my approach below and shared some sample projects.
 Please contact me if you’d like to know more or to collaborate on a systems change project.